idescat/visual/readme.md

 Warning: *label* and *symbol* cannot contain HTML entities when *type* is "cmap".

 ####  dec
 Number.
 Number of decimals in the data.
-It is used in the tooltip and map legend.
-Even though this is an optional property, it is strongly recommended that the number of decimals is specified: otherwise, all unneeded trailing zeros will be removed and computed values could be shown with more decimals than the original values.
+This is used in the tooltip and map legend.
+Although this is an optional property, it is highly recommended that the number of decimals is specified: otherwise, all unneeded trailing zeros will be removed and computed values could be shown with more decimals than the original values.
 Default value can be set in [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js).

 #### type
 String ("bar", "rank", "tsbar", "tsline", "pyram", "cmap").
 Required.
 Chart type.
-It determines the *data* and *time* formats and the specific properties available.
+This determines the *data* and *time* formats and the specific properties available.

 #### data
 Array.
 Required.
-It includes the data values but also series labels and IDs.
+This includes the data values but also series labels and IDs.
 The format is determined by *type*.

 #### id
 String.
-On [simple mode](#simple-mode) and [manual mode](#manual-mode), it is the ID of the HTML element where the visualization has to be embedded.
+In [simple mode](#simple-mode) and [manual mode](#manual-mode), this is the ID of the HTML element where the visualization has to be embedded.

 #### fixed
 Array.
-On [simple mode](#simple-mode) and [manual mode](#manual-mode), it is the *[width, height]* in pixels of the visualization container.
+In [simple mode](#simple-mode) and [manual mode](#manual-mode), this is the *[width, height]* in pixels of the visualization container.

 #### callback
 Function.
 This function will be called after the chart has been drawn.
-The *this* keyword would point to an object with two properties: "id" (the chart's id: string) and "chart" (a boolean indicating if the chart is drawable or not: if false, VisualJS.chart() would not be defined).
+The *this* keyword will point to an object with two properties: "id" (the chart's id: string) and "chart" (a boolean indicating whether the chart is drawable or not: if false, VisualJS.chart() would not be defined).

 #### show
 Boolean.
-It determines if the chart must be shown.
-When *false*, all the necessary files will be included but the chart will not be inserted: you'll need to use a callback function that executes at some point VisualJS.chart().
+This determines whether the chart should be shown.
+When *false*, all the necessary files will be included but the chart will not be inserted: you will need to use a callback function that executes VisualJS.chart() at some point.
 Default is *true*.

 ```js
 VisualJS.load({